mysteryduck/github/README.md

 ## Create a new GitHub repository

-Click **New**
+It's important that you use version control in your project workflow and to do this, you need to set up a new GitHub repository (you should make a new repository for each project you're working on).
+To do this, click **New**

 <img src="https://github.com/mysteryduck/github/blob/master/img/1-1.png" height="500">

-Choose a short, descriptive name for your project, and initialise the project with a README file
+Choose a short, descriptive name for your repository, and remember to generate a README file

 <img src="https://github.com/mysteryduck/github/blob/master/img/1-2.png" height="500">